 LOUISIANA STATE UNIVERSITY IN SHREVEPORT

 Below are links or information on LSUS, financial assistance, scholarship fraud, graduation rates, campus security, student rights and responsibilities, and the Family Education Rights and Privacy Act at LSUS.

-University policies and procedures and outlined fully in its catalog, student handbook and enrollment guide.
+University policies and procedures and outlined fully in its catalog and student handbook.